orbitjs/orbitjs-site/src/v0.16/guide/updating-data.md

 with the source should be applied as an argument.
 You can then use this builder to create one or more operations.

-For instance, here's how you might update a store with a single record:
+For instance, here's how you might update a memory source with a single record:

 ```javascript
 const earth = {